tomdalling/old-tomdalling.com/resources/blog-posts/2016-02-12_pure-function-as-an-object-PFAAO-pattern.markdown

 Let's create it, then.

 How do you make a document object?
-Since we're using the Ox gem, we need to make a new `Ox::Document` object and fill it with all the output.
+Since we're using the Ox gem, we need to instantiate an `Ox::Document` and fill it with all the output.
 XML documents are only supposed to have a single root node in them, so all the content will have to be inside that.

 ```ruby